KineticCommunity/kapp-remedy-knowledge-management/bundle/README.md

 **${IconHelper.getIconForSource(String source)}**
 Takes in object source attribute and returns a line of HTML Requires - String source
 Returns - String string

-## AgeHelper.jspf

-**${AgeHelper.timeAgo(java.util.Date pastDate)}**
-Takes in creation date of an object and compares that with the current date and returns the amount of time that has elapsed.
-Requires - java.util.Date pastDate
-Returns - String string